Skip to navigation Skip to content

 Discuss the payment options and dates preferred by the payee and determine their suitability for both customers.

-It may be necessary to contact one or both customers again to confirm arrangements before proceeding to the next step, for example, if the payee preferences do not suit the payer and new arrangements need to be discussed.
+It may be necessary to contact one or both customers again to confirm arrangements before proceeding to the next step.
+E.g., if the payee preferences do not suit the payer and new arrangements need to be discussed.

 Available options for payments